 And that is important because there is a lot of competition in the video conferencing space from products like Google Meet, Microsoft (NASDAQ:MSFT) Teams, Cisco (NASDAQ:CSCO) Webex or upcoming startups like Around.co.

-Analysts covering the company are expecting the revenues to grow 19.5% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 14.7% over the next twelve months, although estimates are likely to change post earnings.

 Large Customers Growth

-You can see below that at the end of the quarter Zoom reported 504,900 enterprise customers with more than 10 employees, an increase of 7,900 on last quarter.
-That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.
+You can see below that at the end of the quarter Zoom reported 512,100 enterprise customers with more than 10 employees, an increase of 7,200 on last quarter.
+That's in line with the number of contracts wins in the last quarter but quite a bit below what we have typically seen over the last year, suggesting that the sales slowdown we saw in the last quarter continues.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zoom's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 74.4% in Q2.
+Zoom's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74.2% in Q3.

-Sporting a market capitalization of $101 billion, more than $5.1 billion in cash and with positive free cash flow over the last twelve months, we're confident that Zoom has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $74.6 billion, more than $5.41 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-We were impressed by the exceptional revenue growth Zoom delivered this quarter.
-And we were also glad to see the improvement in gross margin.
-On the other hand, it was unfortunate to see the slowdown in new contract wins.
+We enjoyed the positive outlook Zoom provided for the next quarter’s revenue.
+And we were also excited to see the really strong revenue growth.
 Overall, this quarter's results seemed pretty positive and shareholders can feel optimistic.
-The company is down -7.15% on the results and currently trades at $322.65 per share.
+The company is up 7.77% on the results and currently trades at $260.74 per share.

 Is Now The Time?

 When considering Zoom, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Zoom is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins aren't as good as other tech businesses we look at, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its very efficient customer acquisition hints at the potential for strong profitability.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its customers are increasing their spending quite quickly, suggesting that they love the product.